omlad93/Ray-Tracer/README.md

 # Ray-Tracer
     Creating a png file from txt file describing a scene All Data-Structures are implemented in structure.py
+    Linear Algebra opreations are implentef in linalg.py (if not supported by numpy) Main rutine functions are implented in main.py

 # Class Scene